ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. From your toolchain, click the card for the Bitbucket repo that you want to work with.
 The Bitbucket website opens where you can view the contents of the repo.
 1. If you enabled Bitbucket Issues, click **Bitbucket Issues** to open it.
 You can use this instance of Bitbucket Issues for your entire toolchain, even if the toolchain contains multiple Bitbucket repos.

-**Note:** If you don't have owner or master privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
+If you don't have owner or master privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
 Webhooks are required to automatically run a pipeline when a commit is pushed to the repo.
 Without a webhook, you must start your pipelines manually.
+{: tip}

 ### Learn more about Bitbucket